Sitecore/Sitecore.Demo.Platform/docs/sitecore demo/new-site.md

 2) Bind a new site to IIS (see below) and set this item to the hostname.

-3) Navigate to "/sitecore/content/Habitat SXA Sites/{Your Site Name}/Presentation/Page Designs".
-Click on the "Content" tab.
-Under "Designing", set up the page design mapping.
-Page, Home, Login, and Account can be set to Demo Page, whereas other Pages should be set to their respective Page Type, which will usually be of the same name.

 #### Bind a New Site to IIS

 1) Open up a Powershell window.
 Navigate to the xp/install folder inside the Sitecore.HabitatHome.Utilities project.